rmzse/for-review/architecture.md

 ```

 ### Try it out
-Which of the two videos in the example above will not be shown to the user by the template?
+Which of the two videos in the example above will not be shown to the user by the
+template?
-Answer this before moving on and make sure to try it out!
+Answer this before moving on and **make sure to try it out**!

 ## Services